- Our Work

 At right: CWS's property before Baykeeper's legal action to clean up the facility.

-Storm water from CWS contained heavy metals such as aluminum, copper, iron, lead and zinc above legal limits.
+Storm water from CWS contained heavy metals such as aluminum, copper, iron, lead and zinc.
 After being contacted by Baykeeper about the toxic runoff, CWS worked collaboratively with us to determine the best upgrades to reduce pollution.
 These include adding filtration devices around storm drains, keeping storm drains free of debris and mechanically sweeping paved areas.
 Read more about Baykeeper's successful settlement to reduce pollution from California Waste Solutions.

 Svendsen’s Boat Works to Reduce Bay Pollution